Premature babies have higher psychiatric risk

-Scientists in Britain and Sweden found that people born very prematurely - at less than 32 weeks’ gestation - were three times more likely than those born at term to be hospitalized with a psychiatric illness at age 16 and older.
+Scientists in Britain and Sweden found that people born very prematurely - at less than 32 weeks’ gestation - were three times more likely than those born at term to be hospitalised with a psychiatric illness at aged 16 and older.

 The risk varied depending on the condition - psychosis was 2.5 times more likely for premature babies, severe depression 3 times more likely, and bipolar disorder 7.4 times more likely for those born before 32 weeks.